 Boil water in a pan.
 Add a little salt.
 Switch off the flame and add spinach leaves to the water.
 Leave for 5 minutes.
 Drain the leaves to remove excess water.

 Heat ½ tsp oil in a pan and sauté beans and capsicum for 2-3 minutes.
-Blend capsicum, beans, spinach leaves, coriander leaves and ginger in a blender to a coarse paste after cooling down.
+Blend capsicum, beans, spinach leaves, coriander leaves, and ginger in a blender to a coarse paste after cooling down.

-Make kababs of desired shape.
+Make kababs of the desired shape.